BDC Hamburger Icon

 What is the do-it-for-me movement?

 The do-it-for-me movement caters to consumers who don’t have the time, resources or desire to complete a certain task.
-So, whereas DIY would involve teaching a customer how to complete a task themselves, DIFM would have a business do the job for them.
+So, while DIY would involve teaching a customer how to complete a task themselves, DIFM would have a business do the job for them.
+DIFM can also be applied in the business-to-business sphere, in which a business hires an outside company or professional — also known as a managed service provider — to tackle specific tasks.

 How can you take advantage of the on-demand economy?